-This lets you use technology not only to collect and manage incoming data as it arrives but also to shape it into adjustments that optimize your delivery operations down to the smallest detail.
+That lets you use technology not only to collect and manage incoming data as it arrives but also to shape it into adjustments that optimize your delivery operations down to the smallest detail.

 Take a look at what the eLogii platform can help you manage:

-Delivery service is a multi-channel operation.
+Delivery is a multi-channel operation.